dockerhn/GHD3/README.md

 Developers or Technical staffs:
 * Want to run their source code (Github) with Docker native technologies on Public Cloud (AWS, Azure,..) or Private Cloud (Openstack, Vmware vCloud,...)
 * Have the source code (Github) but don't have or have a little knowledges about Docker before.
-* Look for a simplest way to deploy app on Docker on Public Cloud with best practice from Docker Experts
+* Look for a simplest way to deploy app on Docker with best practice from Docker Experts

 ##Authors